 He was very solicitous for them welfare; whether they came from east, west, south or north.
 He spent much time in writing; every time he finished one of his works, he made it known to the public and had them read it, and then set himself to writing another volume.
 If anyone posed him a problem, he made it at once the subject of a publication.
-If he found out that such and such persons were in disagreement {with him} on a point, he at once composed a treatise on problem, supported himself by the fruits of his work, without asking for upkeep from the public purse...He was sympathetic to the people and full of care for them, calm, patient, indifferent to the wealth of other men.
-A skilful administrator, he watched over the work of the qadis, quashed their judgements if these had been given under the influence of passion, never allowing them to grow slack in their work.
+If he found out that such and such persons were in disagreement {with him} on a point, he at once composed a treatise on problem, supported himself by the fruits of his work, without asking for upkeep from the public purse...He was sympathetic to the people and full of care for them, calm, patient, indifferent to the work of the qadis, quashed their judgements if these had been given under the influence of passion, never allowing them to grow slack in their work.
 Ruddy of complexion, tall, bald of head, wearing long and tufted beads; such was his appearance.